beftlidev/KASEO-Guide/Privacy Policy.md

 When you open a ticket with KASEO, you or the authorities can back up the messages on the channel.

-🌐 Space Giveaway always cares about privacy!
+🌐 KASEO always cares about privacy!